 KPMG Oy Ab, an audit firm, has acted as OP Cooperative’s auditor since 2002, with authorised public accountant Juha-Pekka Mylén as the Chief Auditor since 2019.
 KPMG Oy Ab acts as the auditor of entities belonging to OP Cooperative Consolidated, or the central cooperative consolidated, with auditors appointed by KPMG Oy Ab acting as chief auditors.
 Auditors acting as OP Financial Group member cooperative banks’ auditors also include other audit firms and authorised public accountants, in addition to KPMG Oy Ab.

 Control within the amalgamation of OP Financial Group cooperative banks

 The amalgamation comprises OP Cooperative as the central cooperative together with its member credit institutions and financial institutions and service companies over which they exercise control.
 OP Cooperative controls the amalgamation’s operations and provides the companies within the amalgamation with guidelines for risk management, good corporate governance and internal control with the aim of safeguarding their liquidity and capital adequacy.
 The central cooperative may also confirm general principles to be followed by the member credit institutions in operations relevant to the amalgamation.

-In addition, the central cooperative supervises its member credit institutions in the manner as referred to in the Act on the Amalgamation of Deposit Banks.
+In addition, OP Cooperative supervises the amalgamation entities in the manner referred to in the Act on the Amalgamation of Deposit Banks.